Google continues to evolve the Google My Business suite of features, this time with an addition called Google Posts.

 Go to the Google My Business dashboard

-If you have several listings, you’ll need to switch to card view
+If you are on the old dashboard and have several listings, you’ll need to switch to card view

 Posts are not currently displaying for businesses with a category of Hotel.
 If you’re not seeing posts and your business is not an accommodation category, use this form to report it so Google can investigate.

 Posts have 3 main areas – the image, the text and then an optional call to action.